Spin exchange-enabled quantum simulator for large-scale non-Abelian gauge theories

 For models with exactly one rishon per site, the statistics of the rishon has no effect as long as we assume that rishons cannot tunnel between different rishon links.
 In this case, we can replace the fermionic rishons by bosons.

-Ultracold polar molecules are a new powerful tool~\cite{Yan2013, Wall2015_molecules, Gregory2021, Schindewolf2022,Holland2022, Bigagli2023} to implement and control $\mathrm{SU}(2)$-invariant Heisenberg interactions by Floquet-driving the intrinsic dipole-dipole interactions \cite{Christakis2023}.
-So far, coherent tunneling of molecules has not been demonstrated, but it should be experimentally feasible.
-Therefore, we suggest two different schemes below: with and without physical tunneling of molecules.
-Furthermore, we note that molecules currently face problems to reach high fillings of tweezers/optical lattices, and deterministic filling is not (yet) possible, but we expect that such technical challenges can soon be overcome.
+Ultracold polar molecules are a new powerful tool~\cite{Yan2013, Wall2015_molecules,Luo2020,Gregory2021, Schindewolf2022,Holland2022,Bigagli2023} to implement and control $\mathrm{SU}(2)$-invariant Heisenberg interactions by Floquet-driving the intrinsic dipole-dipole interactions \cite{Christakis2023}.
+Recently, also coherent tunneling of ultracold molecules in optical lattices in the presence of dipolar spin interactions has been achieved~\cite{Carroll2024}.
+In the following, we suggest two different schemes below: with and without physical tunneling of molecules.
+Furthermore, we note that molecules currently face problems to reach high fillings of tweezers/optical lattices, and deterministic filling is not (yet) possible, but we expect that such technical challenges can soon be overcome~\cite{Picard2024}.

 \textit{Optical lattice: Tunneling scheme.---}Let us first consider an $\mathrm{SU}(2)$ LGT \textit{without} dynamical matter, and with one rishon per link.
 The use of ultracold molecules in optical lattices has the advantage that the local Hilbert space structure and hence the rishon-number constraint can be exactly fulfilled by simply suppressing tunneling outside the links for all experimentally relevant times.
 To this end, we propose to implement an optical landscape with double-well potentials on links between vertices either by a superlattice or by removing lattice sites from an optical lattice using a digital mirror device (``cookie-cutting method''), see Fig.~\ref{fig3}a.
 Each double well should be loaded with exactly one molecule, and we restrict the molecular internal states to a qubit subspace to encode the two colors~$\downarrow$ and~$\uparrow$.